grafana/loki/docs/sources/logql/_index.md

 #### Label Filter Expression

 Label filter expression allows filtering log line using their original and extracted labels.
-It can contains multiple predicates.
+It can contain multiple predicates.

 A predicate contains a **label identifier**, an **operation** and a **value** to compare the label with.